-In honor of the Summer Reading Program for 2017, "Build a Better World," the Colonial Pennsylvania Plantation is proud to present: THE HOUSE THAT GEORGE BUILT by Suzanne Slade will take children through the process of how the president's house came to be - starting with the contest George held to choose the perfect design for this house for all Americans.
+THE HOUSE THAT GEORGE BUILT by Suzanne Slade will take children through the process of how the president's house came to be - starting with the contest George held to choose the perfect design for this house for all Americans.
 Readers will learn about making the bricks, mixing the paint to make the White House white, and how houses can change over time as new technologies develop.

 For locations that are 20 miles or more from the Colonial Pennsylvania Plantation, an additional travel fee may be assessed at a rate of $.75 per mile.
 The need for such a fee will be determined by Plantation staff at the time of scheduling.

 Under certain conditions, reduced fees may be available for outreach programs.
 Circumstances in which discounts might be available are as follows: